Superalgos/Superalgos/README.md

 **b.** Download the version for your Operating System.

-**c.** Run the installer and go through the process until Git is fully installed.
+**c.** Run the installer with the default configuration — just click Next until Git is fully installed.

 ## Google Chrome